 Because of all this, we had to withdraw from our longstanding partnership in government school reform activities — even though the President of India, Dr APJ Kalam, had come here in the summer of 2006 to launch a new phase of education reform in Ladakh that was to be (again) a collaboration between the Hill Council (LAHDC Leh) and SECMOL.

-Taking up the issue, the Asian Human Rights Commission in Hong Kong put an appeal on their website, and people from all over India and the world who had worked with SECMOL or knew our work sent letters to the President of India and the governments of India and J&K. In June 2007, Mr Dwivedi was transferred prematurely out of his post as DC of Leh District.
+Taking up the issue, the Asian Human Rights Commission in Hong Kong put an appeal on their website, and people from all over India and the world who had worked with SECMOL or knew our work sent letters to the President of India and the governments of India and J&K. In June 2007, the DC was transferred prematurely out of his post as DC of Leh District.

 After much discussion, the SECMOL Board decided for the time being to focus on SECMOL Alternative Institute campus at Phey and youth programmes.